Whale & Dolphin watching

 The waters off the coast of Andalucia are home to a large population of whales and dolphins.
 They are known formally as cetaceans and can be divided into two main orders: mysticeti and odontoceti, and you can see them both by joining one of the many boat expeditions offered by companies operating from various points along the Costa de la Luz, and the Costa del Sol, especially from ports of Tarifa and Gibraltar.

-A wonderful opportunity to get close to whales, dolphins and other sea mammals, in their natural habitat in the Straits of Gibraltar.
-This is the area of sea where where the Atlantic Ocean and… More →
+A wonderful opportunity to get close to whales and dolphins in their natural habitat in the Strait of Gibraltar.
+This is the area of sea where the Atlantic Ocean and Mediterranean Sea meet, in the… More →

 The mysticeti order of cetaceans are known as Baleen whales and are the largest of members of this species.
 These are creatures that may grow to 120ft long and weigh up to 190 tons – and this is particularly impressive when you consider that a Boeing B-747 airliner weighs 150 tons.